 Of the five senses, vision is the most dominant.
 Over 80% of learning occurs through the visual system, which means that even subtle issues can have a major impact on your efficiency and performance.

 The great news is that once a Behavioural Optometrist has identified which parts of your visual system are not working efficiently, with practice and willingness, new visual skills can be quickly learnt and developed, regardless of age.

 This is important especially if your quality of life is being effected by other vision problems that are not as evident in a standard eye test.

-A highly specialised behavioural optometry assessment is carried out including checks for retained primitive reflexes and visual stress.
+A specialist behavioural optometry assessment is carried out which includes checks for retained primitive reflexes and visual stress.
 Then depending on the results of the assessment, a highly individualised solution using involving regular vision therapy sessions may be recommended.
 Home vision therapy is also available where suitable and required.

 To learn more please contact us at firstname.lastname@example.org .